mcalistn/CS_Portfolio_Projects/README.md

 # CS-142 - Fundamentals I
 This program processes an input file of data for a personality test known as the Keirsey Temperament Sorter.
 The Keirsey personality test involves answering 70 questions each of which have two answers.
 The input file will contain a series of line pairs, one per person.
 The first line will have the person’s name (possibly including spaces) and the second line will have a series of 70 letters all in a row.
 The program computes the scores and overall result for each person and reports this information to an output file.

+# CS-143 - Fundamentals II
+This program practices using binary trees and priority queues.
+In this program text files are compressed by using a coding scheme based on the frequency of characters, called Huffman coding.
+Instead of using the usual seven or eight bits per character, Huffman's method uses only a few bits for characters that are used often and more bits for those that are rarely used.

 # CS-261 - Data Structures
 Hash Map Implementation - Chaining
  - Use a dynamic array to store your hash table and implement chaining for collision resolution using a singly linked list.
 Chains of key / value pairs must be stored in linked list nodes.